As a blogger, you want to get traffic to your site and make money. One of the simplest ways to do this is through your e-mail newsletter.

-Another popular email provider that many use is Mailerlite.
+Another popular e-mail provider that many bloggers use is Mailerlite.
 You can easily set up an autoresponder to deliver your freebie through them as well.
 Before you jump in and try to make your first automation, there are a few other things you need to do.

-Once you have the printable (which should be saved in the form of a pdf as mentioned above), upload that to your media library on your site.
+Once you have the printable, saved as a PDF, upload that to your media library on your site.
 Just click on Media > Add New and upload it directly to your site.

 When in Subscribers, select Groups — and then Create New Group

 Give the Group a Name — such as the name of the opt-in you are going to create.
-That will help you easily identify it.
+That will help you quickly identify it.